 ELENA does not support run-time compilation but it is possible to create group objects which will interpret their content as some kind of program. system'dynamic'Tape and system'dynamic'Struct are two array classes with custom dispatch methods to be used for such tasks.

 Let's start with Tape class.
-It copies its content into the stack until it encounters the message or extension and send it to the top object in the stack.
+It copies its content into the stack until it encounters a message or an extension and send it to the top object in the stack.

 Here the simple program:

 The result will be:

 How it works?
 When eval message is sent to the tape, it starts to read its content: first it puts the literal constant into the stack, then system'console symbol.
 The next is a message reference - writeLine.
 At this point the tape sends the message to the object on the stack top - system'console.
 The message parameter counter is 1 so "Hello World" constant is a message parameter.
 After the operation both objects are removed from the stack.

 Let's make the situation a little bit more complex - the message parameter should be printed:

 What is happening here?
 Before the tape starts to execute its content it puts the parameters and self variable into the stack as well.
 So what is in the stack before the execution is started?

 Note that nil reference is in the stack bottom.